For we are taking pains to do what is right, not only in the eyes of the Lord but also in the eyes of man.

 CHANGES TO OFFERTORY AND LORD’S SUPPER

 During Phase 4, we are not passing a plate for the offertory, though of course we encourage you to worship God with your tithes and offerings.
 When you enter our worship space, you will notice a small table to the right with hand sanitizer, bulletins, and an offertory plate.
 We invite you to place your offering in the plate before or after the service, or to give online.

 The Lord’s Supper looks a bit different in these months as well.
 Our elders and communion team are constantly working to find a way to administer the sacrament that is reverent while also reducing the amount of handling that might occur before it is administered.
 You may find the elements in bags, or in pre-packaged cups.
 Thank you for being gracious and remembering that these alterations are temporary.
 During the Lord’s Supper, an elder will bring the elements directly to you.

 LIVESTREAMED AND RECORDED WORSHIP FOR THOSE WHO ARE UNABLE TO ATTEND IN PERSON

 If you are immunocompromised or high-risk, we encourage you to stay home and worship along with us via the Internet.
-Though we are not live-streaming our service, you will find it uploaded usually by Sunday afternoon or Monday morning.
+You will find our service uploaded usually by Sunday afternoon or Monday morning.
 You can always find the worship services on the Sermons page on our website or on Facebook.

 STAY IN TOUCH